 To make a garden is to create an artificial environment: Some garden plants need extra water or more protection against pests than plants growing in nature.
 To garden in a greenhouse is to work with an even more artificial environment.
 When set up and managed correctly, it can keep the lethal hands of winter at bay.
 But a lapse in management can kill a greenhouse full of plants with too much heat as easily as with too much cold.

-The first thing any greenhouse grower needs is a minimum/maximum thermometer.
+The first thing any greenhouse grower needs is a minimum/maximum thermometer so they always know the temperature inside.
 These are also valuable to growers using hoop houses, cold frames or just starting seeds in the basement.

 A glance at one of these thermometers tells you the highest and the lowest temperatures over the past 24 hours.
 Check it in the evening, and you’ll know how hot things got in the day.
 Check in the morning, and you’ll know how cold the night was.